Who Was Matthew Written To? The Gospel's Audience

 Matthew often ends a particular story with some version of the phrase “All this took place to fulfill what had been spoken by the Lord through the prophet.”
 What does this tell us about Matthew’s audience?

-The Messiah had to fulfill ancient prophecies.
-Matthew included these prophecies from the Hebrew Bible, interpreted to fit his narrative, because this mattered to a Jewish audience in 1st-century Palestine.
+Some early Jews believed that the Hebrew Bible contained prophecies about the Messiah.
+Matthew was clearly one of them, and he argued that many texts from the Hebrew Bible (whether they were originally written to be prophecies or not!) were “fulfilled” by Jesus.
 Many people at that time claimed to be the Messiah, but Matthew used proof-texts from the Hebrew Bible to argue that only Jesus was the real Messiah.

 We can assume, then, that Matthew’s audience were Jews who believed that Jesus fulfilled Messianic prophecy.